Two sides of the same coin

 In the previous step you have learned that the choice of your model design will largely depend on your underlying problem, but also that some model approaches are exchangeable and lead to the same results.

-This is particular important for optimization or equilibrium formulations.
-They are often more a choice of preferences in model design and the underlying economic thinking than a strict necessity.
+This is particularly important for optimization or equilibrium formulations.
+The model choice is often a matter of preference in model design and the underlying economic thinking than a strict necessity.
 In this step, you will see that there is also a mathematical reasoning behind the fact that most problems can be formulated as both model types.

 In general, each optimization problem can be transformed into an equilibrium formulation.
 Remember, how in the examples of equilibria one was the ‘result of an optimization’?
 This relation is based on the so called Karush–Kuhn–Tucker (KKT) conditions.

-Let’s take a generic optimization problem as example:
+Let’s take a generic optimization problem as an example:

 we can derive the solution by setting up the Lagrange function of this problem (by introducing the Lagrangian multiplier for the equality constraints and for the inequality constraints)

 Equation (1) is the simple optimality criterion that the first-order condition with respect to the decision variables (X) need to equal zero.
 Equation (2) and (3) are the feasibility constraints imposed by the side constraints.
 Equation (4) is called the complementary slackness condition and results from inequality constraints.
 Equation (5) the non-negativity restriction on the multipliers of the inequalities.
-Technically, those equations state the conditions the system has to fulfil in the optimal equilibrium; this is an equilibrium formulation of the above designed optimization problem.
+Technically, these equations state the conditions the system has to fulfil in the optimal equilibrium; this is an equilibrium formulation of the above designed optimization problem.
+(For more information and derivation of the KKT conditions following the link to additional information below.)

 Let’s rephrase the conditions a little bit to obtain the same logic we have learned last week about equilibrium problems.
 For this we need so called complementarity conditions.
 In general, two variables (note: these are not the same variables from the above equations) are complementary to each other if the following holds: